Attio vs. Clarify

 Reports update in real time and handle millions of data points without slowdown.
 The Free plan includes 3 reports, scaling to 100+ on Enterprise.

 Clarify's reporting is functional but early-stage.
 G2 reviewers note that analytics features are in their infancy, with requests for more customizable options.
-Basic pipeline views and deal tracking are available, but forecasting, funnel analysis, and custom dashboards aren't yet on par with more mature platforms.
+Basic pipeline views and deal tracking are available, but forecasting, funnel analysis, and custom dashboards are not yet on par with more mature platforms.

 ZoomInfo provides AI-powered analytics across the full go-to-market motion.
 GTM Studio includes dashboards tracking engagement, funnel progression, and top-performing segments.